-Turn signal off 令 Left turn signal on - The turn signal switch is pressed to the left.
-The turn signal switch automatically returns to the central position after use. ₽ Right turn signal on - The turn signal switch is pressed to the right.
-The turn signal switch automatically returns to the central position after use.
+Turn signal off 4 Left turn signal on - Turn signal switch pressed to the left.
+The turn signal switch returns to the center position after activation. \Rightarrow Right turn signal on - Turn signal switch pressed to the right.
+The turn signal switch returns to the center position after activation.